-Claims handling expenses are recognised within claims incurred in the statement of comprehensive income.
+Claims handling expenses are recognised within claims incurred in the statement of profit or loss and other comprehensive income.

 Insurance contract acquisition costs have been adjusted for the changes in the deferred acquisition costs, net of reinsurance.

 f) Cash and cash equivalents